 Open Door is a funding opportunity designed to respond to timely and ambitious arts sector initiatives outside of the discipline-specific funding programs.

-Applicants are required to speak to Rupal Shah, Grants Officer, Strategic Programs, before submitting a Stage One application.
+Applicants are required to speak to Rupal Shah, Strategic Programs Manager, before submitting a Stage One application.

 The Open Door funding process provides an opportunity for TAC to identify and examine the gaps and needs in Toronto’s arts ecology while testing a new model for funding arts initiatives in all disciplines.
 The purpose of the program is to empower arts organizations to find solutions for current and future challenges through working with collaborators, sharing learning and expanding their horizons.
 Through the Open Door process, TAC aims to provide catalyst funding for big ideas and initiatives that have the potential to create transformative change for artistic disciplines, communities of artists and arts organizations and the arts sector at large.